vmware/container-service-extension/docs/cse3_1/TEMPLATE_ANNOUNCEMENTS.md

 **Highlights**

-* Deprecation of Photon 2.0 based templates.
+* Photon OS 2.0 templates are deprecated and will be removed in an upcoming CSE release.

 All available templates: